 – Best options for Special Effects like Translucent, Transparent, Acid Etch and Metallic.

 – Industry leading color match options with the Best color matching equipment and process.

 – Can attribute towards LEED points for new builds.

 Disadvantages of Water-Based

-– Slower curing times compared to solvent products.
+– Slower curing times compared to solvent based glass paint products.

 – Can only ship product by air when temperatures are below freezing.